Semiparametric Regression for Spatial Data via Deep Learning: Simulation Study

 where $\widehat{f}_{(k)}(\bm{x}(s_i))$ is the $k$th smallest value of $\{\widehat{f}_{[j]}(\bm{x}(s_i)): j=1, \ldots, 100\}$, and $\widehat{f}_{[j]}(\bm{x}(s_i))$ is the estimator of $f_0(\bm{x}(s_i))$ from the $j$th replicate.

 Tables \ref{TableSim2_fixed_domain} and \ref{TableSim2_expanding_domain} report the results for Simulation Design 2.
-For both fixed and expanding domains, our method performs the best among the four methods and N-W comes next.
-This is mainly because GAM and GP-SVC treat $f_0$ to be linear and cannot handle complex interactions and nonlinear structures in $f_0$.
+For both fixed and expanding domains, our method performs the best among the \KL{five} methods and N-W comes next.
+This is mainly because \KL{LR}, GAM and GP-SVC treat $f_0$ to be linear and cannot handle complex interactions and nonlinear structures in $f_0$.